 If you’re looking to make the switch to durable, reusable bags, consider these top-rated picks.

 Each set only contains one color

-What good are your reusable grocery bags if you don’t remember to bring them to the store?
-This set solves that problem, with ten bags that fit neatly into a compact zippered pouch.
+What good are your reusable grocery bags if you don't remember to bring them to the store?
+This set solves that problem with 10 bags that fit neatly into a compact zippered pouch.
 They're easy to stash in your purse or glove compartment, and an included carabiner clip even lets you hook it onto your bag or keys.

-The function is there, too.
-Each bag in the set holds up to 50 pounds—multiply that by 10, and there’s no question you should be able to fit the contents of your entire shopping trip.
-When you unload, simply stuff the bags back into the carrying case for next time, or send them for a spin in the washing machine for a thorough clean.
+They function well, too.
+Each bag in the set holds up to 50 pounds—multiply that by 10—there's no question you should be able to fit the contents of your shopping trip.
+After you unload the groceries, stuff the bags back into the carrying case or send them for a spin in the washing machine for a thorough cleaning.

 Best Budget: Gogooda Reusable Grocery Bags